 Own Art is a national initiative that makes buying contemporary art and craft affordable by letting you spread the cost of your purchase over 10 or 20 months with an interest-free loan.

 Own Art is a Creative United programme run in partnership with Arts Council England, the Arts Council of Northern Ireland and Creative Scotland.
-Creative United is a registered trademark of Creative Sector Services CIC, a Community Interest Company, in partnership with our credit provider Hitachi Capital Consumer Finance.
+Creative United is a registered trademark of Creative Sector Services CIC, a Community Interest Company, in partnership with our credit provider Novuna Consumer Finance.

 The aims of the scheme are:

 - To make it easier and more affordable for people to access art, regardless of their income and socio-economic background